Azure/application-gateway-kubernetes-ingress/docs/setup/install-existing.md

 EOF
 ```

-The command creates an `AzureIngressProhibitedTarget` object.
+The command above creates an `AzureIngressProhibitedTarget` object.
 This makes AGIC aware of the existence of
 App Gateway config for `prod.contoso.com` and explicitly instructs it to avoid changing any configuration
 related to that hostname.

-### Enable Shared App Gateway for a new AGIC installation
+### Enable with new AGIC installation
 To limit AGIC to a subset of the App Gateway configuration modify the `helm-config.yaml` template.
 Under the `appgw:` section, add `shared` key and set it to to `true`.